 Free Q/A Sessions Monthly

-Starting in July 2016 on the first Thursdays of each month, join us for a free Q/A discussion about questions, reflections and insights.
+Starting in July 2016 on the first Thursday of each month, join us for a free Q/A discussion about questions, reflections and insights.
 Mornings 11 am in winter hours, afternoons 1 pm in summer.
 Check our Facebook page for monthly notices of details.

 Conference code: 765242.